Assessment Methodology

 Weighted Aggregation

-Total score = Σ(correct answers × difficulty weight) / max possible score
+Total score = Σ(correct responses × difficulty weight) / maximum possible score

 2